Probing Cosmic Rays in Nearby Giant Molecular Clouds with the Fermi Large Area Telescope: Cosmic ray spectrum

-Figure \ref{fig:3} shows three examples in which the measured spectral points of the gamma-ray flux are overlaid with the expected gamma-ray spectrum calculated using the local CR proton spectrum (red dashed line) and a pure power-law proton spectrum (black solid line).
-While the observed spectrum of R CrA is well described by a gamma-ray spectrum derived from a pure power-law CR spectrum, the two other sources shown, Orion B and Taurus, show some deviation from a pure power-law.
-The spectrum measured in Taurus shows a very good agreement with the spectrum derived using the local solar-modulated CR spectrum whereas the spectrum for Orion B seems to fall in between the two hypothesis considered, namely, with a harder spectrum at low energy than predicted by local solar-modulated CR spectrum but softer than the one predicted by a pure power-law spectrum.
+Figure \ref{fig:3} shows three examples in which the measured spectral points of the $\gamma$-ray flux are overlaid with the expected $\gamma$-ray spectrum calculated using the local CR proton spectrum and a pure power-law proton spectrum normalized to PAMELA observations above 30 GeV (black solid line).
+While the observed spectrum of R CrA is described well by a $\gamma$-ray spectrum derived from a pure power-law CR spectrum, the two other sources shown, Orion B and Perseus OB2, show some deviation from a pure power-law.
+The spectrum measured in Perseus OB2 agrees with the spectrum derived using the local solar-modulated CR spectrum, whereas the spectrum for Orion B seems to fall in between the two hypothesis considered, namely, with a harder spectrum at low energy than predicted by local solar-modulated CR spectrum but softer than the one predicted by a pure power-law spectrum.

-To obtain the proton spectrum from the gamma-ray observations, we used the statistical approach suggested by \citet{fit}.
-Three spectral shapes have been assumed for CR protons to fit the gamma-ray data by the spectra of secondary ($\pi^0$-decay) gamma-rays:
+To obtain the proton spectrum from the $\gamma$-ray observations, we used the statistical approach suggested by \citet{fit}.
+Three spectral shapes have been assumed for CR protons to fit the $\gamma$-ray data by the spectra of secondary ($\pi^0$-decay) $\gamma$ rays: